Keyfactor/remote-file-orchestrator/readme_source.md

 </details>

 &nbsp;
-## Creating Certificate Stores and Scheduling Discovery Jobs
+## Certificate Stores and Discovery Jobs

 Please refer to the Keyfactor Command Reference Guide for information on creating certificate stores and scheduling Discovery jobs in Keyfactor Command.
 However, there are a few fields that are important to highlight here - Client Machine, Store Path (Creating Certificate Stores), and Directories to search (Discovery jobs) and Extensions (Discovery jobs).
 For Linux orchestrated servers, "Client Machine" should be the DNS or IP address of the remote orchestrated server while "Store Path" is the full path and file name of the file based store, beginning with a forward slash (/).
 For Windows orchestrated servers, "Client Machine" should be of the format {protocol}://{dns-or-ip}:{port} where {protocol} is either http or https, {dns-or-ip} is the DNS or IP address of the remote orchestrated server, and {port} is the port where WinRM is listening, by convention usually 5985 for http and 5986 for https.
 Alternately, entering the keyword "localhost" for "Client Machine" will point to the server where the orchestrator service is installed and WinRM WILL NOT be required.
 "Store Path" is the full path and file name of the file based store, beginning with a drive letter (i.e. c:\).
 For example valid values for Client Machine and Store Path for Linux and Windows managed servers may look something like: